 requirements and processes for providing appropriate notice to all parties who must receive notice or whose consent is required;

-preventing undue pressure or coercion on parties whose consent is required, and what steps to take if it appears as if undue pressure or coercion have been exerted;
+preventing undue pressure or coercion on parties whose consent is required, and what steps to take if undue pressure or coercion has occurred;

 inappropriate financial incentives or influence; and

-determination of jurisdiction and jurisdictional issues that could impact on the adoption.
+determination of jurisdiction and jurisdictional issues that could impact the adoption.

-NA Program staff do not work with birth parents and do not have responsibilities for providing notice of an adoption plan or obtaining consents.
+NA Staff do not work with expectant parents and do not have responsibilities for providing notice of an adoption plan or obtaining consents.

 AS 2.06

-The program ensures that employees who provide adoption-related services that require the application of clinical skills and judgment complete ongoing professional development training on adoption related topics in accordance with applicable agency, state, and federal requirements.
+The organization ensures that employees who provide adoption-related services that require the application of clinical skills and judgment complete ongoing professional development training on adoption-related topics in accordance with applicable agency, state, and federal requirements.

-Interpretation: The Intercountry Adoption Act regulations require no less than thirty hours of professional development training every two years.
+Interpretation: The Intercountry Adoption Act regulations require a minimum of thirty hours of professional development training every two years.

 AS 2.07

-Employee workloads support the achievement of client outcomes and are regularly reviewed.
+Employee workloads support the achievement of desired outcomes and are regularly reviewed.

 Interpretation: Caseloads for workers providing child-focused recruitment services should typically not exceed 20-25 cases, with no more than 12-15 in an intensive phase.